-1. Minimum Required OPEN SPACE
+1. Required USABLE OPEN SPACE

-- (a) Residential Development - (i) At least ten (10) percent of the gross area of any residential development on a site 5,000 square feet or greater will be comprised of OPEN SPACE as defined herein.
-Residential developments of 3 or less units are exempt from this requirement. - (ii) Required Private OPEN SPACE per building type (Sec 405.12) is included as part of the 10% minimum required OPEN SPACE for residential development. - (iii) A reduction in then amount of required OPEN SPACE may be approved as a MAJOR WAIVER for sites with restrictive lot dimensions or physical constraints. - (b) Conservation Village Plan (CVP) or Walkable Neighborhood Plan (WNP) - (i) At least ten (10) percent of the gross area of any Conservation Village Plan (CVP) or Walkable Neighborhood Plan (WNP), described in Article 7, will be comprised of OPEN SPACE as defined herein. - (ii) Within a CVP or WNP, at least eighty (80) percent of all building lots will be located within a walking distance of 800 feet from a public OPEN SPACE. - (c) Designing Minimum Required OPEN SPACE - (i) Minimum required OPEN SPACE shall include usable space.
-Steep slopes, waterways, floodplain areas, or otherwise inaccessible natural areas utilized for minimum required OPEN SPACE may apply to up to half of the ten (10) percent minimum through a MINOR WAIVER (see Sec 405.26.E). - (ii) Landscaped trails through a development may count toward the OPEN SPACE requirement. - (iii) Minimum required OPEN SPACE will meet the design standards of this Article (405.24.C.2), with a minimum size as set forth in open space type dimensions (Sec 405.23.D) - 2.
-OPEN SPACE Design Standards.
-OPEN SPACES (excluding steep slopes, waterways, floodplain areas, or otherwise inaccessible natural areas) shall meet the following design standards: - (A) OPEN SPACE and trails will be maintained and include amenities such as shade and landscaping.
-Availability of electricity and water taps/drinking fountains is encouraged. - (b) Required OPEN SPACE will include at least 20 percent shade through the planting of trees or construction of structures that provide shade.
-Usable shade will be calculated based on the diameter of the mature tree canopy and the square footage of the shade structure overhead. - (C) OPEN SPACE should not be fenced (excluding playgrounds and community gardens). - (D) OPEN SPACE will not be located in a parking lot. - (e) Buildings should generally face OPEN SPACES and trails.
-Backing buildings onto a OPEN SPACE shall be prohibited unless there is a demonstrated design constraint that is specifically approved as a MINOR WAIVER (Sec 405.26.E) or as part of a CVP or WNP (Article 7).
+- (a) At least ten (10) percent of the gross area of a SITE 5,000 square feet or greater that includes residential development will be comprised of USABLE OPEN SPACE.
+This shall include large SITES designed as a Conservation Village Plan (CVP) or Walkable Neighborhood Plan (WNP) as defined in Article 7.
+Residential developments of 3 or less units are exempt from this requirement. - (b) Required USABLE OPEN SPACE shall meet the description of one or more of the USABLE OPEN SPACE types (Sec 405.23.D), and will meet the design standards of 405.24.C.2. - (c) Required PRIVATE OPEN SPACE per building type (Sec 405.12) is included as part of the 10% minimum required USABLE OPEN SPACE. - (d) Landscaped trails through a development may count toward the USABLE OPEN SPACE requirement. - (e) A roof space may be substituted for ground USABLE OPEN SPACE, provided that such space is available and accessible to all residents of any BUILDING(s) on the SITE by means of access other than stairs. - (f) Steep slopes, waterways, or otherwise inaccessible natural areas utilized for required USABLE OPEN SPACE may apply to up to half of the ten (10) percent minimum through a MINOR WAIVER (see Sec 405.26.E). - (g) A reduction in the amount of required USABLE OPEN SPACE may be approved as a MAJOR WAIVER for SITES with restrictive lot dimensions or physical constraints. - 2.
+USABLE OPEN SPACE Design Standards.
+USABLE OPEN SPACES (excluding steep slopes, waterways, or otherwise inaccessible natural areas) shall meet the following design standards: - (A) USABLE OPEN SPACE will be maintained and include amenities such as shade and landscaping; benches and trash receptacles shall be provided for all spaces 2,000sf and greater. - (b) Required USABLE OPEN SPACE will include at least 20 percent shade through the preservation or planting of trees or construction of structures that provide shade.
+Usable shade will be calculated based on the diameter of the mature tree canopy and the square footage of the shade structure overhead. - (c) Required USABLE OPEN SPACE should not be fenced (excluding PLAYGROUNDS and community gardens).

+- (d) Specific to USABLE OPEN SPACE in a CVP or WNP: - (I) USABLE OPEN SPACE may be located in any transect. - (II) USABLE OPEN SPACE shall located to encourage use by all residents on the SITE: - 1) At least eighty (80) percent of all LOTS shall be located within a walking distance of 800 feet from a USABLE OPEN SPACE. - 2) Buildings should face shared USABLE OPEN SPACE, including trails; backing buildings onto a shared USABLE OPEN SPACE in a CVP or WNP shall be prohibited unless there is a demonstrated design constraint that is specifically approved as a MINOR WAIVER (Sec 405.26.E).